 \section{Estimation}

 Applying the analogy principle, the identification results presented in Section \ref{sec_identification} can be translated into a two-step estimation procedure.
-In the first step, a maximum score (MS) estimator (with binary weights) $\hat{\beta}$ of $\beta$ is obtained.
+In the first step, we obtain an MS estimator (with binary weights) $\hat{\beta}$ of $\beta$.
 In the second step, $\gamma$ is estimated by a localized MS procedure matching the estimated index $x_{t}^{\prime}\hat{\beta}$ over time.
 Each of the two steps is described, in turn, below.

 In Sections \ref{Section:betahat} and \ref{Section:gammahat}, we restrict our discussion to the model with $T=4$ to streamline exposition in subsequent sections.
-The same method can be applied with straightforward modification to models with longer panels.
+The same method can be applied, with straightforward modification, to models with longer panels.
 We provide objective functions for general cases with $T\geq4$ in Section \ref{SEC:generalobjs}.